Francesco I Crispo: Early life

 Francesco Crispo was probably born in Verona.
-He was Lord of Milos, thus a vassal to the Duke of Naxos, as well as his cousin through his marriage to Fiorenza Sanudo, a grand-daughter of the Duke Guglielmo Sanudo.
+He was Lord of Milos, thus a vassal to the Duke of Naxos, as well as his cousin through his marriage to Fiorenza Sanudo, a granddaughter of the Duke Guglielmo Sanudo.
 Crispo might also have been a pirate.
 He was sent by the Republic of Venice to Naxos in March 1383 for concern that the then Duke Niccolò III dalle Carceri was incompetent.
 The Republic suffered from predation by the Ottoman Empire in the Aegean.

 Duke of Naxos

 On the island, a hunt was suggested.
-Officially, on the way back Niccolo III, escorted by Crispo's men was attacked by rebels or thieves.
+Officially, on the way back, Niccolo III, escorted by Crispo's men, was attacked by rebels or thieves.
 He fell off his horse and died.
 To quench any revolt, Francesco Crispo had to assume power.

 The Republic of Venice quickly sent its congratulations.

 Andros was another problem.
 It belonged to Maria Sanudo, sister of the late duke.
 When Francesco gave as a dowry Andros and Syros to his own daughter Pétronilla, Maria Sanudo called for justice in Venice.

 Personal life

-With his wife he had eight children:
+With his wife, he had eight children: